 We were determined to have Chocho as an alternative protein source we decided to invest in farmers, scientists and expand our production capability to scale Chocho production for manufacturing and introduce it to the world.
 We are excited to share Chocho’s incredible nutrient dense properties as well as its incredible regenerative and sustainable properties, which will make an impact on a better world and better you.

-MIKUNA is a Kichwa concept of nourishing your body through food.
-Our goal at Mikuna is to provide you with the world's purest nutrient-dense plant-based foods while executing leading strategies in consumer transparency, environmental protection, and community stewardship.
+"Mikuna" is an ancient Kichwa concept of nourishing the body through food.
+At Mikuna, our goal is to provide you with the world’s purest, nutrient-dense, plant-based foods while executing leading strategies in consumer transparency, environmental protection, and community stewardship.
 We are a vertically integrated company with the vision of leading the plant-based industry through regenerative agriculture.